In our quest for natural gas, we embody a new and special energy.

 Prior to joining Olympus, Mr. Powell was CONSOL Energy’s Vice President of Business Development, where he worked on over $12 billion worth of transactions, and later became the Vice President of Land Administration.
 Prior to CONSOL Energy, Mr. Powell worked at Alcoa Inc. as a Global Commodity Manager and Internal Financial Auditor, and Equitable Production Company as a Senior Business Analyst.
 Mr. Powell holds an undergraduate degree in Biology from the Allegheny College and an M.B.A. from the University of Pittsburgh.

 Mr. Doyle is the President and CEO of Civitas Resources.
 Prior to joining Civitas in 2022, Mr. Doyle was President and CEO of Primexx Energy and CEO of Rock Ridge Royalty Company, privately held companies with exploration and production company with assets throughout the Delaware Basin of West Texas.
-Mr. Doyle previously served as President and Chief Executive Officer for Olympus Energy.
-Prior to Olympus, Mr. Doyle served as Executive Vice President of Operations at Chesapeake Energy where he was responsible for the company’s Marcellus and Utica developments in the Appalachian Basin and the Powder River Basin assets in Wyoming.
+Mr. Doyle previously served as President and CEO of Olympus Energy from 2016 to 2020.
+Prior to his time at Olympus, he served as Executive Vice President of Operations at Chesapeake Energy where he was responsible for the company’s Marcellus and Utica developments in the Appalachian Basin and the Powder River Basin assets in Wyoming.
 In addition, Mr. Doyle was responsible for Chesapeake’s Marketing, Midstream, Supply Chain, and centralized Operations and Technical Support.
 Prior to CHK, Mr. Doyle spent 18 years at Anadarko Petroleum in various leadership roles, most recently as Vice President of Operations for the Southern and Appalachia Region.
 Mr. Doyle holds a B.S. in Petroleum Engineering from Texas A&M University and an M.B.A. from Rice University.

 Michael Hillebrand serves as Chief Operations Officer for Huntley & Huntley, Inc, a position he has held since 1998.
 Prior to Huntley & Huntley, Mr. Hillebrand worked for a Manhattan-based power generation company where he was responsible for procuring over 100 Bcf of gas and 2,000 properties through the company’s acquisition and non-operated investment strategies.
 Mr. Hillebrand serves on the board of directors of the Pennsylvania Independent Oil and Gas Association and is a board member of Allegheny County’s Energy & Environment Committee.